braph-software/BRAPH-2/tutorials/developers/dev_intro/test_readme.md

 > **Property Formats**
-> >
+ >
-	- [`EMPTY`
+	- `EMPTY` Empty has an empty value and is typically used as a result or query to execute some code.

+	- `STRING` String is a char array.

+	- `STRINGLIST` StringList is a cell array with char arrays.

+	- `LOGICAL` Logical is a boolean value.

+	- `OPTION` Option is a char array representing an option within a set defined in the element (case sensitive).
 > ```matlab
-> Empty has an empty value and is typically used as a result or query to execute some code.
+> '` for red.
 >
+> 	- `ALPHA` Alpha is a transparency level between 0 and 1.
+>
+> 	- `SIZE` Size represents the size of a graphical componet.
+It is a positive number (default = 1).
+>
+> 	- `MARKER` Marker represents the marker style.
 > ```
 <